 Pooling and upstreaming capital: Available capital and liquidity, as well as risks, shall be pooled centrally as much as possible to minimize the risk of limited capital transferability.
-This also allows the group to take into account the benefits that arise from such pooling in those jurisdictions where these benefits are recognized under the capital adequacy regime.
+This also allows the group to consider the benefits that arise from such pooling in those jurisdictions where these benefits are recognized under the capital adequacy regime.